Access to a berth in the harbor can be achieved by going forward, backward, or by making a slot. This is called a docking maneuver.

 In any case, you must dock without damaging the boat.

 Through these tips, you will learn that the way you dock your boat highly depends on the type of boat you are piloting.

 Most likely when you are renting a boat, it will be an inboard, inboard/outboard or an outboard.
 Sometimes, like with Aquarius Boat Rental, you will have another drive type: the jet drive.
 Very smooth but a bit harder to dock.
 Thankfully, Aquarius Boat Rental Miami has equipped its Jet boat with a Cobra Jet Steering upgrade so the boat is very easy to maneuver.

 Learn more about the different drive types for boats here.

 But let’s get back to our docking:

-In all cases, a moderate arrival speed should be adopted and the manoeuvre should be completed over inertia.
+In all cases, a moderate arrival speed should be adopted and the maneuver should be completed over inertia.

-Step 1: The slow approach to the centre of the desired square
+Step 1: The slow approach to the center of the desired square

 When you approach the space on the dock where you wish to moor, you first assess the wind and current.
 If the wind and current are pushing you towards the pontoon, a small angle helps you stay in control and not hit the dock with the bow of the boat.